 - 6.1.1 The site is a field of poor semi-improved grassland with tall ruderal vegetation around its peripheries.
-Streams run along the North-east and North-west boundaries from which broadleaf woodland extends out.
-A defunct hedgerow grows on the South-west boundary and a stone wall bounds the South-east. - 6.1.2 See Figure 3 for the Phase 1 Habitat Plan and Table 1 for the descriptive Botanical and Faunal Target Notes, hereafter referred to as BTN and FTN.
+Streams run along the North-west and South-west boundaries.
+A defunct hedgerow grows on the North-east boundary and a stone wall bounds the South-east. - 6.1.2 See Figure 3 for the Phase 1 Habitat Plan and Table 1 for the descriptive Botanical and Faunal Target Notes, hereafter referred to as BTN and FTN.